Built-in Hooks

 subscribe.client_killed()

-Called after a client has been unmanaged
+Called after a client has been unmanaged.
+This hook is not called for internal windows.

 Arguments